 as you have called us to live.
 Amen.

-An anxious note to baby Jesus - Peter
+An anxious note to baby Jesus - by Peter Thurston

 I feel tired before it's even started.

 The decorations (real or artificial?)